rahulrj/Machine-Learning/P2-Student Intervention System/README.md

 **Why chose this model?**
 Naive Bayes classifier is always a good bet if we want something fast and easy that performs pretty well.
 Also it will perform better if the assumption of conditional independence actually holds true between the attributes.
-In the given data, as i can see that there is a little dependence between atrrubtes like `health` and `absences` etc.So there can be a slight dip in its performance.
+In the given data, as i can see that there is a little dependence between atrributes like `health` and `absences` etc.So there can be a slight dip in its performance.
 But overall,it will perform pretty well.

 **Measurements from Gaussian NB**